REFUNDS FROM OVERPAYMENT ON STUDENT ACCOUNTS

-A student is considered in attendance and is responsible for any tuition balances due until he or she has formally notified the College in person of their withdrawal.
-Refunds are made to the student on the basis of the date he/she has formally notified the College of their withdrawal.
+A student is considered in attendance and is responsible for any tuition balances due until they have formally notified the College in person of their withdrawal.
+Refunds are made to the student on the basis of the date they have formally notified the College of their withdrawal.
 Students who formally withdraw from the College before the official start of the semester will not be liable for tuition or fees.

 If a student withdraws from the College, refunds for tuition charges for each semester will be made according to the following schedule: